Sakil786/Unleashing-the-Power-of-Sentence-Transformers-Revolutionising-Semantic-Search-and-SentenceSimilarity/README.md

   The Text REtrieval Conference (TREC) Question Classification dataset is an example for this scenario.You can use **Batchhardtripletloss** loss function for this scenario.
 The sample data is shown below.

 ![Scenario 3](scenario3_dataset.PNG).

+* Scenario 4: The example included a triplet (anchor, positive, negative) without classes or labels for the sentences.Quora Triplets dataset is an example for this scenario.